-Another outreach we offer is funeral receptions following a funeral at St. Veronica.
-Our parish Ministry Center has space available where families can gather together following cemetery services, if desired.
-A meat and cheese tray can also be provided along with various homemade side dishes from our Bereavement food ministry.
+Another outreach we offer is funeral receptions following a funeral at St. Veronica, for active, registered parishioners.
+Our Parish Ministry Center has space available where families can gather together following cemetery services, if desired.
+A meat and cheese tray can also be provided along with various homemade side dishes from our Bereavement Food Ministry.
 Members of our Bereavement reception team would also be on hand to help with the reception.
 We can provide food for up to 50 people.
 Donations are accepted to offset the cost of the meat tray.

 Follow-up is another important area of our ministry.
 The amount of time or involvement depends entirely upon each family’s needs.

 Mass is celebrated on All Souls Day or at a Sunday mass for all those who have died.
 A candle is lit for each person who has died in the parish over the past year.
 This candle is given to a family member to take home after Mass.

 Contact the parish office, 528-1622, (to report a death on our automated phone system, press 4 when prompted.)